ltex-plus/ltex-plus/pages/settings.md

 *Default:* `""`

-## `ltex.additionalRules.neuralNetworkModel`

-Optional path to a directory with rules of a pretrained neural network model.

-*Type:* `string`

-*Default:* `""`

-## `ltex.additionalRules.word2VecModel`

-Optional path to a directory with rules of a word2vec language model.

-*Type:* `string`

-*Default:* `""`

 ## `ltex.languageToolHttpServerUri`

 If set to a non-empty string, LTeX+ will not use the bundled, built-in version of LanguageTool.
 Instead, LTeX+ will connect to an external [LanguageTool HTTP server](http://wiki.languagetool.org/http-server).
 Set this setting to the root URI of the server, and do not append `v2/check` or similar.

-Note that in this mode, the settings [`ltex.additionalRules.languageModel`](settings.html#ltexadditionalruleslanguagemodel), [`ltex.additionalRules.neuralNetworkModel`](settings.html#ltexadditionalrulesneuralnetworkmodel), and [`ltex.additionalRules.word2VecModel`](settings.html#ltexadditionalrulesword2vecmodel) will not take any effect.
+Note that in this mode, the settings [`ltex.additionalRules.languageModel`](settings.html#ltexadditionalruleslanguagemodel), `ltex.additionalRules.neuralNetworkModel`, and `ltex.additionalRules.word2VecModel` will not take any effect.

-Please note that the premium API of [languagetool.org](https://languagetool.org) has a size limit per request (see [languagetool.org/http-api/](https://languagetool.org/http-api/)).
-As a workaround, you can use magic comments to split a larger file into multiple fragments, which are then sent separately for checking (see Magic comments).

 *Type:* `string`